Radical Parent-Inclusion Project

 Broadway Babysitters, LLC is a referral-only boutique sitter service with mobile liability coverage, individual, audition, and special/theatrical event caregiver services based in New York City.
 They are a PAAL partner organization and the preferred vendor for The Playwrights Realm's RPI Project.

-PAAL and The Realm will collaborate with parent-artists involved in the production to identify the best ways to support them, including:
+PAAL and The Realm collaborated with parent-artists involved in the production to identify the best ways to support them, including:

 ● Family-friendly scheduling: including five-day, six-hour work weeks; rehearsal plan released by week versus by day; holiday childcare provided for as applicable (when children are out of school).
-This will also result in an increase of per hour payment for the entire team during rehearsal.
+This also resulted in an increase of per hour payment for the entire team during rehearsal.

 ● Intentional hiring of parent-artists in lead positions.

 ● Family-friendly housing for early-career playwright Anna Moench (who is a mother-artist and woman of color).

 ● Flexibility of on-site expectations for creative staff with children, welcoming children in the space at specific moments.

 ● Increased support for parent-artists during high-demand episodes such as tech week and opening night, including childcare provision options.

 The Radical Parent-Inclusion Project aims to model the kind of world in which we aspire to be living in, as the play Mothers is an unsparing indictment of the one we are in.
 As an organization dedicated to nurturing the next generation of extraordinary early-career playwrights, we see extraordinary potential in achieving our mission through dismantling the barriers preventing parent-artists from receiving support in the theatre by creating, tracking, and illuminating new pathways of access and approaches to production through immersive and radical parent-inclusion.